“All problems in computer science can be solved by another level of indirection” (the “fundamental theorem of software engineering”)

 Host: alice-personal-site.example

-redirect (which all HTTP clients are able
+The server responds with a 302 redirect (which all HTTP clients are able

 to automatically follow) pointing to the current storage location of the object.